kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

 ## (optional) Install anaconda

-- For the AWS machine there is already a central conda, and so there is no need for users to install
+- For the AWS machine there is already a central conda, so there is no need for users to install
 - For a laptop you need to install it yourself
   - You need _anaconda3_

 ## Configure anaconda

-- Configure anaconda for your shell using
+- Configure anaconda for your shell using:
   ```bash
   > conda init bash
   ```